jluk/ACC-Documentation/Get started/acc-quickstart.md

 * [an Azure account](https://azure.microsoft.com/pricing/free-trial/)

 ## Sign in
-Signed into the Azure portal with your Azure account identity, click **+ New** in the upper left corner:
+Sign into the Azure portal with your Azure account identity, click **+ New** in the upper left corner:

 ![screen1](../media/virtual-machines-linux-quick-create-portal/screen1.png)